Navigating Snowplow Parenting: The Dangers of Overprotective Parenting and Its Impact

 Often leading to feelings of resentment and confusion during both adolescence and adulthood.

-Not Being Allowed to Deal With Consequences: The children are protected from facing consequences of their actions.
+Not Being Allowed to Deal With Consequences: The children are protected from facing the consequences of their actions.

 No matter what it involves, it could be something like saving them from having to deal with the low grade they received in school or covering for them when a poor decision is made.